Welcome to today's edition of the Rush 24-7 podcast.

 I like a little pun in the title.

+Hawaii 4-0 and all in a day's work, starting at 7 p.m.
 Eastern, 4 p.m.
-Pacific uh tonight on the Gulf Channel.
+Pacific tonight on the Gulf Channel.

 The Mongol invasion scrubbed nearly 700 million tons of carbon from the atmosphere, according to surprising new research.

-The Mongol invasion cooled the planet, effectively scrubbing around uh 700 million tons of carbon from the atmosphere.
+The Mongol invasion cooled the planet, effectively scrubbing around 700 million tons of carbon from the atmosphere.

-Boy, we could use a man like Genghis Khan today because he certainly lowered the planet's uh carbon footprint.
+Boy, we could use a man like Genghis Khan today because he certainly lowered the planet's carbon footprint.

-And you can imagine the same thing sweeping uh in today if, say, Genghis Khan were to show up uh um at San Diego and say conquer uh the continental United States and uh uh uh and slaughter an estimated forty million people, particularly the SUV driving ones, we could easily match the reduction of 700 million tons of carbon uh that the environmentally friendly uh m uh Mongol hordes accomplished in the thirteenth and fourteenth centuries.
+If, say, Genghis Khan were to show up at San Diego and say, conquer the continental United States and slaughter an estimated 40 million people, particularly the SUV driving ones, we could easily match the reduction of 700 million tons of carbon that the environmentally friendly Mongol hordes accomplished in the 13th and 14th century.

 So they're now rehabilitating.

-He's uh history's greenest conqueror.
+He's history's greenest conqueror.

 So we haven't heard from Vice President Biden yet.